alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 - All books without free online versions because you cannot freely link into them inside your Docs for other to read.

-- Reference documentaion leads directly to code.
+- Reference documentation leads directly to code.
 E.g. [19] archive related build system API documentation links directly  into git repo code where you read what code does if comment is not enough.
 Same may be done for closed source but links jump to disassembly.

 **Always usable without "ToDo" noise**